PranavN1234/Leya/README.md

 ## Usage

 Before using Leya, you need to set up your environment variables for the OpenAI API key and Pinecone API key:

-Before using Leya, you need to set up your environment variables for the OpenAI API key and Pinecone API key: